oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

 Follow the instructions in this section to configure Minikube, and then run a sample application.

-1. Open a new terminal and run the following command to start Minikube.
+1. Open a new terminal by clicking on Activities on the top left in the remote desktop window and run the following command to start Minikube.

     ```text
     <copy>